eagles-project/skywalker/docs/input.md

 $10^{12}$, using $(12 - 10)/0.05 = 40$ uniformly-spaced points on a logarithmic
 scale.

-You can use this logarithmic option for parameters with explicitly list values as well, but it's most uѕeful when combined with the uniform spacing above.
+You can use this logarithmic option for parameters with explicitly listed values as well, but it's most uѕeful when combined with the uniform spacing above.

 ### Single-Valued Parameters